-Technical debt is something that software developers live with every day.
-If you don't take necessary, proactive steps, it can go from a small, nagging problem to a suffocating force of nature in no time at all.
+Technical debt is something that software developers and Jira Service Desk users live with every day.
+If you don't take the necessary steps, it can go from a small problem to a suffocating force of nature in no time.

 Jump to the main takeaways: